Iceland Symphony Orchestra: Principal conductors

 Sakari, a violinist, was markedly ambitious about training the orchestra's string players.
 He conducted the ISO for the first time in 1986 and described his relationship with the orchestra as "love at first sight".
 During his time as principal conductor, the ISO signed a contract of recording ten albums with Chandos Records.
 Sakari conducted the orchestra on most of them.
-Furthermore, Sakari conducted the ISO in recordings of the complete symphonies by Jean Sibelius, made for Naxos Records in 1998–2000.
+Sakari also conducted the ISO in recordings of the complete symphonies by Jean Sibelius, made for Naxos Records in 1998–2000.
 Sakari often described his views on how the ISO's board might improve the orchestra's conditions, e.g. by hiring more players, financing more trips abroad and creating the position of assistant conductor.